EetuKiiskila/WakaFree/README.md

 ### Requirements

 - Python: I have version 3.9.0 installed.
 I haven't tested any other versions.
-- Matplotlib: I have version 3.3.3 installed.
+- PyYAML: I have version 5.4.1 installed.
 I haven't tested any other versions.
 - NumPy: I have version 1.19.3 installed.
 Version 1.19.4 doesn't work.
 I haven't tested any other versions.
+- Matplotlib: I have version 3.3.3 installed.
+I haven't tested any other versions.
+- pandas: I have version 1.2.3 installed.
+I haven't tested any other versions.
-- PyYAML: I have version 5.4.1 installed.
+- Plotly: I have version 4.14.3 installed.
 I haven't tested any other versions.

 ### Installation